-In other words, the band (35) has exact asymptotic coverage.
+In other words, the band (34) has exact asymptotic coverage.
 It can also be checked that it is optimal efficient in semiparametric terms (that is, its width is optimal asymptotically).
-We derive Theorem 4 as a consequence of an adaptive nonparametric BvM (Theorem 9 in the Supplement; see Section 10.5 for a proof, where other possible choices for $j_0(n)$ are discussed), only obtained so far for adaptive priors in the work of Ray [53], which considered (conjugate) spike and slab priors.
-Derivation of the band (35) in practice is easily obtained once posterior samples are available.
-Theorem 4 is illustrated, in the regression framework studied in Section 7.1, on a numerical example with a piece-wise linear regression function (details on the implementation are in Section 7.2) in Figure 5.
-The left panel presents a histogram of posterior samples (together with 2.5% and 97.5% quantiles) of the rescaled primitive functional $\tilde{F}(x) = nF(x) = \sum{t_i \leq x} f(t_i)$ for x = 0.8 with true value is marked with a red solid line.
-The right panel portrays the confidence band (35) which uniformly captures the true functional (dotted line).
+We derive Theorem 3 as a consequence of an adaptive nonparametric BvM (Theorem 7 in the Supplement; see Section 10.4 for a proof, where other possible choices for $j_0(n)$ are discussed), only obtained so far for adaptive priors in the work of Ray [47], which considered (conjugate) spike and slab priors.
+Derivation of the band (34) in practice is easily obtained once posterior samples are available.
+Theorem 3 is illustrated, in the regression framework studied in Section 7.1, on a numerical example with a piece-wise linear regression function (details on the implementation are in Section 7.2) in Figure ??.
+The left panel presents a histogram of posterior samples (together with 2.5% and 97.5% quantiles) of the primitive functional $F(x) = \sum{t_i \le x} f(t_i)$ for x = 0.8 with true value is marked with a red solid line.
+The right panel portrays the confidence band (34) which uniformly captures the true functional (dotted line).